jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 - When the performance or security topology precludes the use of the API Services Gateway as a full proxy.

 - When migrating or decomposing an existing iControl REST application into a mciro services architect.
+It might be nice to retain the same tested iControl REST request workflows.

-*How can we still remove the concerns of TMOS authentication and roles authorization from our solution in these situations?*
+*I thought we could only proxy requests through the trusted API Services Gateway.
+How can we still remove the concerns of TMOS authentication and roles authorization from our solution in these situations?*

-We *expose the internal* iControl REST signature mechanism the API Service Gateway utilizes. iControl LX extensions are also the method by which we extend TMOS APIs.
-This extension won't be a fully declarative interface, rather a way to expose an internal service or process in our devices.
+We *expose the internal* iControl REST signature mechanism the API Service Gateway is using to external clients.
+We can build an iControl LX extension which exposes these internal TMOS iControl REST APIs.
+This extension won't be a fully declarative interface, rather simply a way to expose an internal service or process to clients.

 ***Note:* iControl LX extensions can be use to expose important components of F5 technology which are not readily exposed through our REST APIs.
 This includes security token generation, dynamic routing configuration, and other non iControl REST exposed system applications.
 You can utilize iControl LX extension to expose internals of any platform which supports the iControl LX framework.
 This includes BIG-IP devices and the API Services Gatway.**

-Let's not write a totally new iControl LX extension, let's just extend our existing TrustedProxy extension to support `GET` requests for security token retrieval.
-We lied to you  before...
+Let's not write a totally new iControl LX extension, let's just extend our existing TrustedProxy extension to support `GET` requests for security token retrieval. **We lied to you  before...
 Your TrustedProxy iControl LX extension already supports this.
-Sorry to fool you.. not really.
+Sorry to fool you.. not really.**

 ![Established Trust through iControl LX extensions in two ways](./assets/images/f5-api-services-gateway-proxy-or-token.png)